 Another alternative that has become increasingly popular lately is Trello.
 The software comes up with an innovative user interface, which is based on so-called Kanban boards and “card views” and presents information in a structured and clear manner.
 In this way, tasks can be grouped into lists, while projects and workgroups can be categorized into boards.
 Each task is shown as a card.
 Here you can create individual checklists, post comments and attach files.
 Discussions that arose during the processing of the task, as well as all associated documents, are saved centrally.

-Chat instead of email
+Instant Communication: Using chat instead of email

 When team members don’t work together in the office, chat services can be valuable for companies like Slack, Google Hangouts Chat, and Microsoft Teams.
 They enable distributed teams to exchange views with any number of colleagues in private or public chat rooms and to easily share files with one another.
 All conversations are saved persistently so that you can search them at any time if necessary.
 Slack and Co. thus ensure more transparency and promote the exchange of knowledge among employees, no matter where and at what time they work.
 Another advantage: Modern chat tools offer numerous integration options with other business apps.
 All notifications sent by the team’s tools are displayed in predefined chat rooms.
 This means that all business-relevant discussions take place in one place.